- Expand Driving Safely

 - Winter Driving Safety

-- Speed - exceeding the posted speed limit or driving too fast for conditions - is one of the most prevalent factors contributing to traffic crashes.
+- Speed exceeding the posted speed limit or driving too fast for conditions, inclement weather or nighttime, is one of the most prevalent factors contributing to traffic crashes.

 - The total stopping distance for a vehicle traveling 60 mph is longer than a football field (100 yards); at 75 mph it takes 1 ½ football fields (150 yards).